Chapter 14

 Matthew 18:21-35

 "[21] Then Peter came to Jesus and asked, "Lord, how many times shall I forgive my brother when he sins against me?
 Up to seven times?"
 [22] Jesus answered, "I tell you, not seven times, but seventy-seven times.
 [23] "Therefore, the kingdom of heaven is like a king who wanted to settle accounts with his servants.
-[24] As he began the settlement, a man who owed him ten thousand talents was brought to him.
+[24] As he began the settlement, a man who owed him ten thousand talents (~$12Million) was brought to him.
 [25] Since he was not able to pay, the master ordered that he and his wife and his children and all that he had be sold to repay the debt.
 [26] "The servant fell on his knees before him.
 'Be patient with me,' he begged, 'and I will pay back everything.'
 [27] The servant's master took pity on him, canceled the debt and let him go.
-[28] "But when that servant went out, he found one of his fellow servants who owed him a hundred denarii.
+[28] "But when that servant went out, he found one of his fellow servants who owed him a hundred denarii (~$20).
 He grabbed him and began to choke him.
 'Pay back what you owe me!' he demanded.
 [29] "His fellow servant fell to his knees and begged him, 'Be patient with me, and I will pay you back.'
 [30] "But he refused.
 Instead, he went off and had the man thrown into prison until he could pay the debt.
 [31] When the other servants saw what had happened, they were greatly distressed and went and told their master everything that had happened.
 [32] "Then the master called the servant in.
 'You wicked servant,' he said, 'I canceled all that debt of yours because you begged me to.
 [33] Shouldn't you have had mercy on your fellow servant just as I had on you?'
 [34] In anger his master turned him over to the jailers to be tortured, until he should pay back all he owed.
 [35] "This is how my heavenly Father will treat each of you unless you forgive your brother from your heart.""

-Pretty sobering, isn’t it?
-With this in mind, let us now return to our prayer and read the form it has now taken on,
+Let us now return to our prayer and read the form it has now taken on,

 Matthew 6:9-12